 It’s been almost a week since we left Costa Rica, but I’m still reminiscing about our days hanging out in the rainforest of Manuel Antonio and the Kalambu hot springs of La Fortuna.
-Despite some of the annoyances of being in Costa Rica (I really struggled with the poor internet connection while I was there!), we certainly enjoyed our time in that country.
 Since we had such a great time there, I thought I’d share with you our 10 day Costa Rica itinerary.

-The 10 day Costa Rica itinerary I outline below is for families planning a trip to Costa Rica.
-I’ve included suggestions of what to do based on what we did as a family in Costa Rica.
+The 10 day Costa Rica itinerary I outline below is for families who only have a limited time in Costa Rica.
+I’ve included suggestions of what to do based on what we did as a family.
 You don’t have to follow it activity by activity.
 They’re merely a starting off point for you to make the most of your Costa Rica travel with kids.

-Why we loved Costa Rica travel with kids
+Why we loved doing a 10 day Costa Rica itinerary with our kids

 We absolutely loved our Costa Rica travel with kids experience!
 Although we tried our best to speak Spanish to everyone we met, we were quite surprised at the number of English speakers in Costa Rica.
 But this turned out to be a good thing as it actually made it a lot easier for our kids to communicate with people.

-Another thing we enjoyed about Costa Rica travel with kids was the amount of animals we saw, as well as the nature-based experiences we had.
+Another thing we enjoyed about Costa Rica travel with kids was the amount of animals we saw.
+We did so many nature-based experiences!
 Costa Rica is a haven for ecotourism, and our 10 day Costa Rica itinerary included a lot of activities focused on ecotourism.
 If you’re planning a trip to Costa Rica, be prepared for all the family-friendly activities you’ll experience out in nature.

-Things to consider when planning a trip to Costa Rica
+Things to consider when planning your 10 day Costa Rica itinerary